-Reverse solicitation is not considered marketing as such activity does not fall within the definition of "marketing" in the SAIFM Act.
+So called "reverse solicitation" is under certain circumstances not considered marketing within the meaning in the SAIFM Act.
 However, no express exemption or safe harbour is provided in the SAIFM Act in this respect.
+Rules on pre-marketing has been introduced in the SAIFM Act.

-Consequences of non-compliance with placement regimes for fund interests
+Consequences of non compliance with placement regimes for fund interests